Best Muscles to Foam Roll If You Sit All Day | 321 STRONG Answers

 Start at your hips, then work down the chain.
 Hip flexors are the root of most desk-related dysfunction.
 When they shorten, they pull your pelvis into anterior tilt, which loads your lumbar spine and creates the lower back ache most desk workers know well.
 Roll them first.

 After your hip flexors, move to your glutes and piriformis.
 Then roll your hamstrings, then calves.
-Finish by rolling your thoracic spine to counteract the forward-rounded posture that builds through long screen sessions.
+Finish by rolling your thoracic spine to counteract the onward-rounded posture that builds through long screen sessions.
 Skip the thoracic work and you're addressing symptoms without touching the postural root cause.
 I've seen people roll randomly for months without getting much back, and nine times out of ten it comes down to sequence.

 ## How Long and How Often to Roll